-The emergence of the decentralized exchange platforms has been important to the development of the crypto sector.
-It allows traders to engage in the crypto market securely without having to hand over control of their funds to a centralize party.
-Besides crypto trading, decentralized exchange platforms are also enabling the faster launch of Initial Exchange Offering.
+The emergence of decentralized exchange platforms has been important to the development of the crypto sector.
+It allows traders to engage in the crypto market securely without having to hand over control of their funds to a centralized party.
+Besides crypto trading, decentralized exchange platforms are also enabling the faster launch of Initial Exchange Offerings.
 One of the most interesting decentralized platforms to emerge in the recent past that supports IEOs is Uniswap.

 Uniswap is a set of computer programs that are built into the Ethereum program.
 These programs allow users of the blockchain to conduct decentralized token swaps.
 When using the Uniswap platform, users can Exchange their Ethereum tokens without relying on a third party to hold on their tokens.
 The Uniswap platform also provides users a way to earn via liquidity pools.
 Users can lend their tokens to these liquidity pools and earn a fee.

 Uniswap’s unique model has proven so popular with crypto traders that trading volume on Uniswap surpassed that of Coinbase on September 2, 2020.

 Uniswap was created as an open-source protocol.
 It means that anyone can create frontend applications for it.
 However, the popular one is https://uniswap.exchange.
 To use the exchange, you can follow these simple steps:

 - Ensure you have an Ethereum-compatible wallet such as MetaMask

 - Select the token you want to acquire

 - Pick the token you wish to exchange it for